Mahesh-011/walmart-sales-analysis/README.md

 - Scikit-learn (Model Evaluation)

 # 🔎 Project Steps
-Data Collection:
+# Data Collection:

-Loaded Walmart sales data for analysis.
+- Loaded Walmart sales data for analysis.

-Data Preprocessing:
+# Data Preprocessing:

-Converted date columns to datetime format.
+- Converted date columns to datetime format.

-Set the date as the index.
+- Set the date as the index.

-Checked for missing values and cleaned the dataset.
+- Checked for missing values and cleaned the dataset.

-Exploratory Data Analysis (EDA):
+# Exploratory Data Analysis (EDA):

-Visualized overall sales trends.
+- Visualized overall sales trends.

-Decomposed the time series into trend, seasonality, and residuals.
+- Decomposed the time series into trend, seasonality, and residuals.

-Conducted stationarity testing using the Augmented Dickey-Fuller (ADF) Test.
+- Conducted stationarity testing using the Augmented Dickey-Fuller (ADF) Test.

-Model Building:
+# Model Building:

-Achieved stationarity by differencing the series.
+- Achieved stationarity by differencing the series.

-Identified ARIMA parameters (p,d,q) using ACF and PACF plots.
+- Identified ARIMA parameters (p,d,q) using ACF and PACF plots.

-Built and trained the ARIMA(5,1,0) model.
+- Built and trained the ARIMA(5,1,0) model.

-Model Evaluation:
+# Model Evaluation:

-Forecasted next 12 months sales.
+- Forecasted next 12 months sales.

-Calculated performance using Root Mean Squared Error (RMSE).
+- Calculated performance using Root Mean Squared Error (RMSE).

-RMSE achieved: [Insert your RMSE here]
+- RMSE achieved: [27715.35 ]

-Forecasting:
+# Forecasting:

-Generated monthly sales forecasts for the next year.
+- Generated monthly sales forecasts for the next year.

-Visualized predicted vs actual sales trends.
+- Visualized predicted vs actual sales trends.

 # 📊 Key Results
-Achieved a forecasting RMSE of [Insert RMSE value].
+- Achieved a forecasting RMSE of [Insert RMSE value].

-Detected clear seasonal patterns and trends in Walmart's sales.
+- Detected clear seasonal patterns and trends in Walmart's sales.

-Produced actionable forecasts to assist in business decision-making.
+- Produced actionable forecasts to assist in business decision-making.

 # 🧠 Future Improvements
-Explore advanced time series models like SARIMA, Prophet, or LSTM.
+- Explore advanced time series models like SARIMA, Prophet, or LSTM.

-Incorporate additional features like holiday effects and promotions.
+- Incorporate additional features like holiday effects and promotions.

-Deploy the forecasting model into a production environment.
+- Deploy the forecasting model into a production environment.

 # 🚀 Final Note
 This project demonstrates the power of Time Series Forecasting in driving informed, data-backed business strategies.